 In addition to possessing these characteristics, the members of the Company's Supervisory Body must meet integrity requirements and in any case not be affected by causes of ineligibility or forfeiture, where provided for in the articles of association and the Rules of the Supervisory Body.

 5.3.
 Appointment and term

-In implementation of the provisions of Article 6, paragraph 1, letter b) of the Decree, the Company, following the resolution of the Board of Directors of 17 April 2019, has opted for a single-member Supervisory Body meeting the requirements of independence, professionalism, integrity and continuity of action.
+In implementation of the provisions of Article 6, paragraph 1, letter b) of the Decree, the Company's Board of Directors has appointed the Supervisory Body.